katydid/parser/decisions/survey/references/python.md

 ## Time

+Python's datetime library has no support for nanoseconds.

 > Popular Python libraries don’t do much more with a lack of an intermediate format and simply truncate the trailing digits.

 This includes libraries such as pendulum and ciso8601.